USSEndeavour/JavaAlgorithms/README.md

 # JavaAlgorithms
-## Algorithmic problems: enter some numbers from the console.
+## Algorithmic problems: enter some numbers to the console.

 ### Task 1: find the shortest and longest number.
 Print these numbers and their length.
 ````bash